You are here: Start » User Interface » Creating Deep Learning Model

 Training object classification model.

-Training process can take a couple of minutes or even longer.
+The training process can take a couple of minutes or even longer.
 It can be manually finished if needed.
 The final result of one training is one of the partial models that achieved the highest validation accuracy (not necessarily the last one).
 Consecutive training attempts will prompt the user whether to save a new model or keep the old one.

 6. Analyzing results